tytydraco/yessleep/out/I_am_a_modern_explorer_And_I_found_a_shopping_mall_under__New_Jersey.md

 One time I was in Europe on a “business trip” and found a bridge in a rural area east of Berlin that only appeared under a full moon.
 When I found it, it was guarded by soldiers in World War Two era uniforms, but from asking the locals about it I gathered that sometimes they would be dressed as NVA troops or Franco-Prussian war troops or medieval knights.
 Not sure what variable dictated the time period.
 The weirdest part was that they didn’t speak German, instead speaking a language I never could identify.

-They’ll ask for your papers, but accept anything you show them.
+They’ll ask for your papers… at least I think that’s what they want.
+But  they accept anything you show them.
 They mean you no harm, though what they are really I’m not sure.
 I can’t explain it but I got a pretty strong feeling they weren’t human.

 Another time I was in Florida, and I found a restaurant in the middle of the Everglades.
 A clean, well kept little cafe.
 Dead in the middle of a swamp, with no way of accessing it.

 Stepping inside I was greeted by a middle aged lady with a funny accent who told me the daily specials in broken English.
 They were bizarre things, cow eyes fried in butter or teriyaki rats.
 I posed as a health inspector and shockingly the kitchen was very clean.
-Still didn’t eat anything though… sup not of the faerie they say.
+Still didn’t eat anything though… sup not of the faerie as they say.
 Or maybe I’m just too chicken to try weird swamp teriyaki.

 Now for the last one today, I warn you.
 This place was awful even by my standards.